 Glad you asked.
 The easiest way to get a copy of all your tax records is to get help from a registered tax agent like Beyond Accountancy.

 We have access to your pre-filling report records from the ATO tax agent portal, so we know more about your tax history than you do.
-A pre-filling report can be generated in about 5 minutes and can save a lot of your time in chasing banks, old bosses etc.
+A pre-filling report can be generated in minutes and can save a lot of your time in chasing banks, old bosses etc.

 Not only that, we can show you the best ways to find your records from other sources, and explain the process where records cannot be found at all.

-And once the records are found we have the skill and advice to prepare a tax return for you to get you the best tax result with a 14 day tax refund.
+And once the records are found we have the skill and advice to prepare a tax return for you to get you the best tax result with a 14-day tax refund.
 We can also set you up so that you are in a better tax position for the future.

 Flexible appointment times are available at our office in Bourke St, Melbourne, or we offer online appointments anywhere in Australia or overseas.
-With an online appointment you don’t need to go further than your home office to get your tax affairs sorted.
+With an online appointment, you don’t need to go further than your home office to get your tax affairs sorted.